gravitational/teleport/docs/4.0/aws_oss_guide.md

 ## Setting up a HA Teleport Cluster
-Teleport config based setup offers a wide range of customization for customers.
+Teleport's config based setup offers a wide range of customization for customers.
 This guide offers a range of setup options for AWS.
-If you have a very large accounts, multiple accounts, or over 10k users we would recommend getting in touch.
+If you have a very large account, multiple accounts, or over 10k users we would recommend getting in touch.
 We are more than happy to help you architect, setup and deploy Teleport into your environment.